Materials required for submission of the thesis or compilation

 (ii) due acknowledgement has been made in the text to all other material used; and

-(iii) the thesis is fewer than the maximum word limit in length, exclusive of tables, maps, bibliographies and appendices or that the thesis is [number of words] as approved by the Research Higher Degrees Committee.
+(iii) the thesis is fewer than the maximum word limit in length, exclusive of tables, maps, bibliographies and appendices or that the thesis is [number of words] as approved by the Higher Degrees by Research Committee.

 (e) preface, if applicable.
 Where applicable, the following information must be included in a preface: